Skip to content

 This means that programs are hardware-independent until compilation: drive strengths are naturally expressed as multiples of the interaction strength, and the same program can be compiled to different devices without modification.

-The actual physical scale — such as the precise distances or laser amplitudes — is determined only later, during the compilation step, when targeting a specific device.
+The actual physical scale, such as the precise distances or laser amplitudes, is determined later during the compilation step, when targeting a specific device.

 Symbol Description Range